Saturday, 8 February 2020

 So here is my tale of a visit to the Northlands (in actual fact Norway) in search of a Great Grey Owl, a bird I have wanted to see for much of my life and as a consequence one that had taken on a mystical and legendary status in my psyche.

 Following an invasion of Pine Grosbeaks into Scandinavia in the latter two months of last year Peter and myself had contacted Simon Rix, a British birder living in Oslo, the capital of Norway.
 In November last year we had a very successful two day odyssey with Simon, in the forests around Oslo, watching the grosbeaks and while there Simon told us of a Great Grey Owl that had been seen occasionally nearby.
-We tried briefly to see it but failed and soon realised it would require much more effort and planning to see this charismatic bird of the northern pine forests.
+We tried briefly to see it but failed and soon realised it would require much more effort and planning if we were to see this charismatic bird of the northern pine forests.

 Throughout the latter part of December and then January this year Simon commenced to publish on his blog see here fabulous photos of Great Grey Owls which, by mid January, he was seeing virtually on a daily basis.
 Just before Christmas he had contacted me advising that the chances of connecting with this owl were now very good and I should come as soon as I could but family commitments over Christmas and New Year prevented this.
 Throughout January, mouth watering photos of this large owl continued to appear on Simon's blog and also on Twitter, from other birders who had taken up the challenge and gone to Oslo.
 It was becoming unbearable as images of the bird of my dreams, taunted me, night and day.